Bucky and Pepito

-Bucky and Pepito is a 1959 Western-themed animated television series produced by Sam Singer.
+Bucky and Pepito is a Western-themed American animated television series produced by Sam Singer.

 The series is about two young boys.
 Bucky is an imaginative American child who wears a cowboy hat, and his Mexican friend Pepito is an inventor.
-Pepito's depiction has been criticized as conforming to racist stereotypes.

-The series is partially lost.
-Any episodes of the series have entered the public domain due to failure to renew the copyright.
+All episodes of the series have entered the public domain due to failure to renew the copyright.

+Premise

+The series centers around the escapades of two adventurous boys: Bucky, an imaginative American child sporting a cowboy hat, dreams of becoming a legendary cowboy, and Pepito, his clever Mexican friend and inventor, is always ready with a new gadget to help them on their quests.
+Each episode focuses on their slapstick-filled attempts to outsmart and get rid of the villain of the week (usually a pesky character), using Pepito's gadgets and their wild schemes, leading to different chaotic situations.
+The show is full of slapstick gags and adventurous mishaps as they deal with the troublemakers in their Western world.